Exotic t-structures and actions of quantum affine algebras: Examples of categorical actions

 \begin{Lemma} Denote

 Then the kernels

 induce the braid element $\T_i'$ and its inverse acting on $D(Y(1^N))$.
 Similarly,

-induce the braid element $\T'_{i,1}$ and its inverse acting on $D(Y(1^N))$. \end{Lemma} \begin{proof} We prove the first isomorphism (c.f.
-Proposition 7.1 of \cite{CK4}).
+induce the braid element $\T'_{i,1}$ and its inverse acting on $D(Y(1^N))$. \end{Lemma} \begin{proof} We prove the first isomorphism (cf. Proposition 7.1 of \cite{CK4}).
 The space $Z_i(1^N,1^N$) has two components: the diagonal $\Delta$ (where $L_i=L_i'$) and the locus $W_i$ where $zL_{i+1} \subset L_{i-1}$.
 This gives us the exact triangle

 of kernels in $Y(1^N) \times Y(1^N)$.
 On the other hand, $\Delta \cap W_i$ inside $W_i$ is the divisor consisting of points where $L_i=L_i'$ and hence is carved out by the vanishing locus of $\sV_i/\sV_{i-1} \rightarrow \sV_{i+1}/\sV'_i$.
 Hence we have the exact triangle